mahmoudparsian/data-management-for-business-analytics/lectures/LECTURE_02_null_values_in_sql.md

     •    NULL means “unknown” or “missing” value.

+    •    It is not 0,

-    •    It is not 0, not empty string, and not false.
+    •    It is not an empty string,

+    •    It is not false/FALSE

     •    Any column can hold NULL if it was not given a value.

+		In SQL, NULL is a special marker used to indicate that a data value is unknown, missing, or not applicable in a particular column.
+It is not equivalent to zero, an empty string, or a blank space.

 Example

 ~~~sql